swiss-ai-center/a-guide-to-mlops/docs/part-1-local-training-and-model-evaluation/chapter-3-initialize-git-and-dvc-for-local-training/index.md

 dvc add data/raw/
 ```

 The output should be similar to this.
-You can safely ignore the warning.
+You can safely ignore the message.

 ```
 To track the changes with git, run: